charlesinwald/form-builder/README.md

 This script will:

 - Check all prerequisites
-- Install all dependencies (root, frontend, and Go)
+- Install all dependencies (root, frontend, and backend dependencies)
 - Create necessary environment files
 - Set up the development environment